-5.4 Bias-correction with Lotteries
+5.4 Bias-correction with lotteries

-Combining OLS and IV Estimates
+5.4.1 Combining OLS and IV estimates

 Given test rejections like in Table 7, a natural question is whether quasi-experimental admissions variation can be used to reduce the apparent selection bias in observational VAMs.
-In a setting where both lotterybased and observational VAM estimates of school quality are available, there is a tradeoff between using biased (but precise) observational estimates and unbiased (but noisy) lottery estimates.
+In a setting where both lottery-based and observational VAM estimates of school quality are available, there is a tradeoff between using biased (but precise) observational estimates and unbiased (but noisy) lottery estimates.
 We next sketch a potential solution to this tradeoff by extending the empirical Bayes framework of Section 5.2.

-Suppose we have a set of potentially biased observational OLS VAM estimates from equation (23), satisfying:
+Suppose we have a set of potentially biased observational OLS VAM estimates from Eq.
+(23) satisfying: